-The French writer and politician André Malraux said: "Happiness is for fools", in the sense that it is utopian to believe that one can reach an absolute state while one is in a relative world.
-And that you have to be a perfect fool to believe that you will succeed one day.
+The French writer and politician André Malraux said: "Happiness is for fools", in the sense that it is utopian to believe that one can reach an absolute state while one is in a relative world; and that you have to be a fool to believe that you will succeed one day.

 "We should die when we are happy," Jacqueline Dulac sang, demonstrating the difficult, if not impossible, quest that represents the attainment of perfect happiness and the ultimate value of this state.

-Many philosophers, intellectuals and researchers have come out on the question of happiness, and the only conclusion that everyone agrees on is that happiness is a subjective and relative notion.
-And it is because it is so subjective and relative that so much discussion and debate surrounds the hypothetical definition of happiness and above all, the different ways to achieve it.
+Many philosophers, intellectuals and researchers have spoken out on the question of happiness, and the only conclusion that everyone agrees on is that happiness is a subjective and relative notion.
+It is because happiness is so subjective and relative that so much discussion and debate surrounds the hypothetical definition of it and above all, the different ways to achieve it.

-Nowadays, happiness seems more externally than internally, and the image of the success imposed on us by society is such that an admission of non-happiness equals that of having failed one's life. .
-This is undoubtedly what explains a certain paradox that the vast majority of individuals tend to consider themselves happy or very happy, while everyday life sends us more and more contrary signs.
+Nowadays, happiness seems more external than internal, and the image of success imposed on us by society is such that an admission of unhappiness equals that of having failed one's life.
+This is undoubtedly what explains the reason for a certain paradox, which is that the vast majority of individuals tend to consider themselves happy or very happy, while everyday life sends us more and more signals to the contrary.

-Many thinkers criticize contemporary society and its different demands, more focused on consumption, on the notion of having than of being, and on the obligation of performance, as if the best could only be obtained speak more.
+Many thinkers criticize contemporary society and its different demands, for being more focused on consumption, on the notion of having than of being, and on the obligation of performance.

 Some even claim that the many pleasures of modern society, artificial, sensational and ephemeral, mask the true pursuit of happiness, distance the individual from minimal but essential spirituality and reduce happiness to a simplistic, materialistic and quantifiable notion.